-The Biosensor is used to detect the analyte so the Biosensor is an analytical device and it gathers the biological components with a Physicochemical detector.
-The sensing biological elements are biometric components interact with the recognize and analyze the study and the components like tissue, microorganisms, antibodies, nucleic acids and etc. The sensitive elements of biological can also generate by the biological engineering.
-The detector elements transform the signals from the interface of analyte with the biochemical elements into other signals like transducer and it can be measured more easily and qualified.
+The Biosensor is an analytical device so it is used for detecting the analyte.
+It collects the components in biological using a detector like Physicochemical.
+The detecting biological elements are nothing but biometric components that communicate with the recognize as well as analyze the study & the components such as antibodies, tissue, and microorganisms, nucleic acids, etc. The biological responsive elements will generate through biological engineering.
+The elements of the detector transform the signals from the interface of an analyte with the biochemical elements into other signals like transducer and it can be measured more easily and qualified.
 The Biosensor devices are associated with the electronics and the signal processors and they are generally responsible for the display of the results and they are user-friendly.
-The Biosensor research has a significant role in the development of modern electronics.
-This article discusses about different types of Biosensors working and applications.
+Biosensor research has a significant role in the development of modern electronics.
+This article discusses different types of Biosensors working and applications.

 A Biosensor is an analytical device.
 The sensor which integrates the biological elements with the Physiochemical transducer to produce an electronic signal is proportional to a single analyte and which is fetched into a detector.